 - high testosterone levels

 Conditions such as polycystic ovary syndrome (PCOS) can cause hormonal imbalances that lead to the growth of ovarian cysts.
 Ovarian cysts are benign, or noncancerous, masses that develop in the ovaries.
-The hormonal imbalances that result from PCOS can also cause amenorrhea.
+PCOS can also cause amenorrhea.

-Body weight can potentially affect regular menstruation as well.
-Women who are very overweight or who have less than 15 percent body fat may stop getting menstrual periods.
+Body weight can affect menstruation.
+Women who are overweight or who have less than 15 percent body fat may stop getting menstrual periods.
 This is especially true for athletes who train extensively or excessively.

 The primary symptom of secondary amenorrhea is missing several menstrual periods in a row.
 Women may also experience: